compulim/use-schema-org-action/README.md

 function toURLSearchParams(variables: ReadonlyMap<string, unknown>): URLSearchParams;

-// Converts variables into object of key of string and data of string, and allow multiple values. function toURLTemplateData(variables: ReadonlyMap<string, unknown>): Record<string, string[]>;
+// Converts variables into object of key of string and data of string, and allow multiple values.
+// Output can be used directly with `url-template` package for variable expansion. function toURLTemplateData(variables: ReadonlyMap<string, unknown>): Record<string, string[]>;
 ```